 Rat-U-Thid Rd, Soi Deevana Hotel.
 Follow sign.

-Open time: Daily 5pm till late,
+Daily 5pm till late,

 Last kitchen order 10:30pm